Jamesits/acr-cache-proxy/README.md

 ### Availability

-Docker daemon's `registry-mirrors` option is failsafe.
+Docker daemon's `registry-mirrors` ~~is failsafe~~ fails silently unless you enable debug logging.
 If one mirror does not work, other mirrors and then the original endpoints will be tried.
 Just make sure you don't hit the annoying rate limit.

-The program is mostly stateless.
+The program is stateless.
 HA can be achieved by simply running multiple instances of it or load-balancing them with a TCP/HTTP LB.